-(8) whether the officer issued a verbal or written warning or a ticket or citation as a result of the stop; and
+(8) whether the officer issued a verbal or written warning or a ticket or citation as a result of the stop; and to ensure that the race or ethnicity of the person operating the motor vehicle is being reported.

 (9) whether the officer used physical force that resulted in bodily injury, as that term is defined by Section 1.07, Penal Code, during the stop.